emadchelhi/Why-anomalous/README.md

 Question: Are you looking to refine your customer segmentation strategies to better understand diverse spending behaviors?

-Benefit: Our model helps in distinguishing between typical and atypical spending patterns, allowing for more precise customer segmentation and targeted marketing campaigns.
+Benefit: This model helps in distinguishing between typical and atypical spending patterns, allowing for more precise customer segmentation and targeted marketing campaigns.

 3. **Enhance Fraud Detection**: